Luc45/wp-benchmark-postmeta/README.md

-This is a small WordPress plugin adds a WP-CLI command that benchmarks postmeta performance.
+This is a small WordPress plugin adds a WP-CLI command to benchmark postmeta performance.

 This was done to answer a question: When does it make sense to use a custom table instead of postmeta in a WordPress plugin?